ni/nimble/packages/nimble-components/src/anchor/specs/README.md

 -   _CSS Classes and Custom Properties that affect the component_: Unchanged (none)
 -   _Slots_: We will not expose the start and end slots provided by the FAST anchor.

 The button-like anchor will also derive from the FAST anchor so that we use the same template and role.
+It will share most of its CSS with existing button components.

 -   _Component Name_: `nimble-anchor-button`
 -   _Properties/Attributes_: We will have the following properties/attributes in addition to the ones provided by the FAST anchor: